-A Sargent EC325 Power Control System is fitted.
-It features a built in intelligent 'offline' battery charger, a system monitoring circuit and a digital control panel with scrolling menus.
+A Sargent EC155 Power Control System is fitted.
+It features a built in battery charger, an LED control panel to provide intelligent control of the 12V equipment and built in over-discharge software to protect the batteries.
 For a full description of this unit including operating instructions and fault finding, refer to the Connection of Services section.